ESTIMATING THE COST OF AN EXHIBITION STAND

 The cost of an exhibition stand design can vary from £50 to thousands of pounds.
 Don’t let this 50% figure scare you.
 There is a solution for you no matter what your budget is.

-With your remaining 25% of you budget you will need to cover the following costs:
+With the remaining 25% of your budget you will need to cover the following costs:

 2% ON ELECTRICS

 Your exhibition stand will need electricity running to it to power your lighting and audiovisual features.
 A standard 5x3m space will usually require 3 electric sockets.
 These are charged at around £115 by the venue, and there is also a £15 testing fee.
 Bear in mind that you may need more or fewer sockets depending on your exhibition stand design and how many audiovisual and lighting features you include.